 Time-restricted eating (TRE)

-TRE intermittent fasting protocols have specific daily timeframes.
+TRE intermittent fasting schedules have specific daily timeframes.

-For instance, with a 16:8 intermittent fasting plan, all your food is eaten during an eight-hour window.
+For instance, with a 16:8 intermittent fasting schedule, all your food is eaten during an eight-hour window.
 For the remaining 16 hours of the day, you’re fasting.

 The 5:2 diet